ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 ### NI-SystemLink-Migration Command Line Utility

-The workflows for upgrades and migrations make use of the SystemLink command line migration tool, `nislmigrate`.
-Refer to the readme at the [NI-SystemLink-Migration](https://github.com/ni/NI-SystemLink-Migration) GitHub repo for details on installing and using this tool.
+The workflows for upgrades and migrations makes use of the SystemLink command line migration tool, `nislmigrate`.
+Refer to the readme at the [NI-SystemLink-Migration](https://pypi.org/project/nislmigrate/) GitHub repo for details on installing and using this tool.

 !!!note "Argument Flags for `nislmigrate`"
-    `nislmigrate` supports capturing data from individual services as well as all installed services using the `--all` argument flag.
+    `nislmigrate` supports capturing data from individual services or can capture data from all installed services using the `--all` argument flag.
 For brevity `--all` is used most workflows in this chapter.
 Depending on your needs you may replace the `--all` argument flag with one or more of the individual service argument flags.

 ## Recommended Upgrade and Migrations Workflows for your deployment